unswimmingduck/End2End_Driving/README.md

 &emsp;&emsp;![white](https://github.com/unswimmingduck/End2End_Driving/assets/111033998/a5fd8864-dfdb-48d5-ba29-5e87e6042a6c)
 &emsp;&emsp;![yellow](https://github.com/unswimmingduck/End2End_Driving/assets/111033998/c8f0de9f-6353-443f-abc7-3a5e1205226f)
 &emsp;&emsp; Thirdly, I apply ```cv2.Canny``` to get the outline of white lanes and yellow lane.
 And I crop the left lane RoI, center lane RoI, and right lane RoI respectively.
 After that, I use ```cv2.HoughLinesP``` to got the line in those RoIs.
 What's, more, I used Mean-Filtering Algorithm to filter some useless line like some horizontal line segments that may make some error in getting the pose of lanes.
 Then, I apply Linear-Regression Algorithm to to fit the pose of the lane.
-&emsp;&emsp; Lastly, depending on those poses of lanes and different number of lanes has been detected, a function named ```offset_control``` will decide how much steel angle should be used.
+&emsp;&emsp; Lastly, depending on those poses of lanes and different number of lanes has been detected, a function named ```offset_control``` in ```get_data.py``` will decide how much steel angle should be used.
 The following shows that based on lanes dectection, Donkey car can run in the road smoothly.